The intersection of subgroups in free groups and linear programming: Introduction

-$\rm{(c)}$ Assume that $H_1$ is given by a finite generating set or by a Stallings graph.
-Then, in deterministic exponential time of size of input, one can write down and solve the LP-problem \eqref{lpa} associated with $H_1$.
-In particular, the $WN$-coefficient $\sigma(H_1)$ of $H_1$ is computable in deterministic exponential time of size of input.
-Moreover, in deterministic double exponential time of size of input, one can construct a Stallings graph $\Gamma(H_2^*)$ of the subgroup $H_2^*$ of part (b). \end{thm}
+$\rm{(c)}$ Assume that $H_1$ is given by a finite generating set or by its Stallings graph.
+Then, in deterministic exponential time {}in the size of the input, one can write down and solve the LP-problem \eqref{lpa} associated with $H_1$.
+In particular, the WN-coefficient $\sigma(H_1)$ of $H_1$ is computable in deterministic exponential time {}in the size of the input.

+In addition, the Stallings graph $\Gamma(H_2^*)$ of the subgroup $H_2^*$ of part (b) can be constructed in deterministic exponential time {}in the size of the input. \end{thm}

-Note that results similar to the results of Theorem~\ref{th1} are also obtained by the author \cite{I15} for factor-free subgroups of free products of finite groups.
-However, arguments of \cite{I15} do not apply to free products of infinite groups and here we develop different techniques suitable for free groups.
-For a generalization of the conjecture \eqref{conjs} to subgroups of free products of groups and relevant results, the reader is referred to \cite{DIv}, \cite{DIv2}, \cite{Iv08}, \cite{I15a}, \cite{I15}.
+We remark that the results similar to those of Theorem~\ref{th1} are obtained by the author \cite{I15} for factor-free subgroups of free products of finite groups.
+However, the arguments of \cite{I15} do not apply to free products of infinite groups and here we develop analogous techniques suitable for free groups.
+For a generalization of the conjecture \eqref{conjs} to subgroups of free products of groups and relevant results, the reader is referred to articles \cite{DIv}, \cite{DIv2}, \cite{Iv08}, \cite{I15a}, \cite{I15}.

-Similarly to \cite{I15}, the correspondence $H_2 \to y(H_2)$ between subgroups $H_2$ and vectors $y(H_2)$ of the feasible polyhedron $\{ y \mid A^{\top}y = c^{\top} , \, y \ge 0 \}$ of the dual LP-problem $\PP^*(H_1)$, as indicated in part (b) of Theorem~\ref{th1}, plays an important role in proofs and is reminiscent of the correspondence between (resp. almost) normal surfaces in 3-dimensional manifolds and their (resp. almost) normal vectors in the Haken theory of normal surfaces and its generalizations, see \cite{Haken}, \cite{HLP}, \cite{Hemion}, \cite{Iv08s}, \cite{JT}.
-In particular, the idea of a vertex solution works equally well both in the context of almost normal surfaces \cite{Iv08s}, see also \cite{HLP}, \cite{JT}, and in the context of subgroups of a free group, providing in either situation both the connectedness of the corresponding object represented by a vertex solution and an upper bound on size of the corresponding object.
+Similarly to \cite{I15}, the correspondence between subgroups $H_2$ and vectors $y(H_2)$ of the feasible polyhedron $\{ y \mid A^{\top}y = c^{\top} , \, y \ge 0 \}$ of the dual LP-problem $\PP^*(H_1)$, mentioned in part (b) of Theorem~\ref{th1}, plays an important role in proofs and is reminiscent of the correspondence between (resp. almost) normal surfaces in 3-dimensional manifolds and their (resp. almost) normal vectors in the Haken theory of normal surfaces and its generalizations, see \cite{Haken}, \cite{HLP}, \cite{Hemion}, \cite{Iv08s}, \cite{JT}.
+In particular, the idea of a vertex solution works equally well both in the context of almost normal surfaces \cite{Iv08s}, see also \cite{HLP}, \cite{JT}, and in the context of subgroups of free groups, providing in either situation both the connectedness of the underlying object associated with a vertex solution and an upper bound on the size of the underlying object.